 And despite talk of a potential Jon Jones comeback to headline the show, he’s nowhere to be seen, with that honor instead going to lightweight champion Ilia Topuria, who will make his first defense of the belt against interim champ Justin Gaethje.

-And in the co-main event, Alex Pereira recently vacated the light-heavyweight title and will now move up to heavyweight to fight recent title contender Ciryl Gane, with the winner potentially earning a title shot against Tom Aspinall.
+And in the co-main event, Alex Pereira recently vacated the light-heavyweight title and will now move up to heavyweight to fight for the interim title against Ciryl Gane, with the winner potentially earning a title shot against Tom Aspinall.

 Former bantamweight champ Sean O’Malley also features on the card, coming in off a win over Song Yadong to fight the in-form Aiemann Zahabi, who is on a seven-fight winning streak.